mulatinho/mulatinho/README.md

 ## About Me

  I started working with Linux back in my teenage years (20+ years ago), mostly coding in C and Shell, I think that gave me a strong foundation in low-level systems and scripting.
-With over **8 years of experience** in **DevOps**, **Site Reliability Engineering**, and **Software Engineering**, I specialize in:
+With over **8 years of experience** in **DevOps**, **Site Reliability Engineering**, and more than 20 years in **Linux management and development**, I specialize in:

+- **Linux**, its my life and, the main technology I love to learn all things every day.
-- Systems Engineering using languages like **C, Shell Script, Go, Python, Node.js, TypeScript**
+- Systems Engineering using languages like **C, Shell Script, Go, Python and Node.js**
 - Automating deployments and infrastructure using **Terraform**, **Ansible**, and **Kubernetes**
 - Optimizing cloud platforms, including **Google Cloud Platform (GCP)** and **AWS**
 - Ensuring system availability and performance using **CI/CD pipelines**, monitoring tools like **Prometheus** and **Grafana**, and advanced **troubleshooting** techniques